 PreciGeome Liposome Nanoparticles Synthesis System Setup

 Microfluidic mixer chip

-Microfluidic chips used in the experiments are a microfluidic mixing chip (passive mixing, herringbone mixing).
+Microfluidic chips used in the experiments are a microfluidic mixing chip.
 Solution A and Solution B are loaded in 50mL reservoir kits (PG-MRK-50ML).
 In liposome synthesis experiments, Solution A is lipid in IPA.
 Solution B is water.
 During experiments, preset pressures from PG-MFC pressure controller were applied to reservoir kits.
 Solutions in reservoir kits were pushed through tubings into the two inlets of a microfluidic chip and mixed inside the channel of the microfluidic chip.
 The mixed solution (nanoparticle solution) was collected from the outlet of the microfluidic chip.
 Users can optimize the mixing ratio, flow rates, and synthesis effect by changing the pressure settings using the pressure controller.

 In general, lipid mixture is dissolved in solvent phase, such as IPA.
 This forms so called “Oil” (solution A).
 DI water is used as “water” phase (solution B).
 DLS is used to measure particle average size and PDI.
 We measured the liposome particle size with different total flow rates when we fixed the flow ratio of water to oil phase as shown in the Figure below.
 There is a trend that the larger the total flow rates, the smaller particle size we can get.
 The particle size ranges between 80nm to 400nm.